Rent vs. Buy: Consider Important Lifestyle Choices

 Location, Location, Location

-Even if you can afford the costs of home ownership, you should think about how “settled” you feel in your life.
-Might you want to quit your corporate job and try making it as a musician?
-If home ownership makes you feel like you are a slave to a mortgage and that you can’t pursue dreams that will bring you real happiness, then it probably is not right for you.
+Even if you can afford the costs of homeownership, you should think about how “settled” you feel in your life.
+You might want to quit your corporate job and try making it as a musician.
+If homeownership makes you feel like you are a slave to a mortgage and that you can’t pursue dreams that will bring you real happiness, it probably is not right for you.

 Americans are beginning to question the sacrifices that they make in order to own a home, and should consider if the trade-offs are truly worth it.
 It’s important to make sure that you don’t compromise the little things in life that bring you happiness, just so that you can have your name on a property deed.
+In the rent vs. buy debate, go with rent until you know you’re ready for ownership.
 In our next post, we’ll sum it all up.